mkilikrates/pythonplayground/graphQL/Readme.md

 [Explorer](https://countries.trevorblades.com/graphql) is a "graphical interactive in-browser GraphQL IDE" that that includes docs, syntax highlighting, and validation errors.

-For details on concepts please look at [Introduction to GraphQL](https://graphql.org/learn/) or [Main Concepts](https://graphql-docs.fmr.com/docs/learning/concepts/)
+For details on concepts please look at [Introduction to GraphQL](https://graphql.org/learn/)

 ### Sample Queries